github/codeql/docs/codeql/codeql-workshops/README.md

 1. A high-level problem description
 2. The specific parts of the original source code to be analyzed
 3. Descriptions of the CodeQL predicates/classes developed
-4. a description of the final query
+4. A description of the final query